 One of the greatest training-for-climbing hits is Hypergravity Isolation Training (aka H.I.T.), an advanced protocol for training maximum grip strength.
 Not to be confused with the “HIT” program performed by body builders, this highly specific grip training method involves climbing with weight added to your body (simulates “hypergravity”) and on identical finger holds (grip isolation).

-It’s now been almost a decade since I developed this training protocol, and I have yet to find a max grip strength training technique that even comes close to rivaling the effectiveness of H.I.T.
-Thousands of climbers across the U.S., Europe, Asia, Australia, and South America now use H.I.T. as a cornerstone of their training program.
-In this article I’ll introduce you to the basics of H.I.T. as well as tell you a bit about the NICROS H.I.T.
-Strip™ system.
+It’s now been more than 20 years since I developed this Nicros training system and protocol, and H.I.T. workouts are now used by thousands of climbers across the U.S., Europe, Asia, Australia, and South America as part of their training program.
+In this article I’ll introduce you to the basics of H.I.T.
+Strip™ System training.

-H.I.T. meets the four fundamental requisites for training maximum grip strength for climbing: 1. high intensity for the duration of the exercise, 2. produce muscular failure in less than 30 seconds, 3. work the body in a ways specific to climbing (movement), and 4. isolate a specific grip position until failure.
-While the other finger training exercises meet one, two or three of these requirements, only H.I.T. meets all four.
+Hypergravity Isolation Training meets the four fundamental requisites for training maximum grip strength for climbing: 1. high intensity contractions for the duration of the exercise, 2. muscular failure in less than 30 seconds (ideally in less than 20 seconds), 3. the grip is trained with the body in climbing-specific positions (and movement), and 4. a specific grip position is isolated and used until failure (or near failure).
+While many other grip-strength exercises meet one, two or three of these requirements, only H.I.T. meets all four.

-In the above photo you see me training on 3rd generation H.I.T.
+In top photo shows me training on 3rd generation H.I.T.
 Strips™, a unique platform I develop for optimal H.I.T. workouts.
-Notice the two 10-pound weight belts around my waist, as well as key factor that both hands are in the crimp grip position.
-The H.I.T.
-Strips provide identical crimp grip edges that I can “ladder” up and down on until failure.
+Notice the 20-pound weight belts around my waist, as well as key factor that both hands are in the two-finger pocket grip position.
+The Nicros’ H.I.T.
+Strip™ System provides identical pocket, crimp, and pinch grip holds on which I can “ladder” up and down on using climbing movements.

-I add (or decrease) the weight to produce failure of the crimp grip in 20 total hand movements or less.
-Wall angle is critical–I suggest 50-degrees past vertical, although you can use angles between 45 and 55 degrees past vert.
+Most important is to add weight to produce failure of each grip position in 10 to 20 total hand movements (which should take just 15 to 30 seconds).
+Wall angle is critical—I suggest 50-degrees past vertical, although you can use angles between 45 and 55 degrees past vert.
 Feet simply step on resident holds on the wall and your body can turn as it would while climbing steep rock.
-Obviously this is VERY sport specific, and it targets–actually hammers!–specific grip positions in a way they never get worked in regular wall training.
+Obviously this exercise is very climbing specific, and it targets—actually hammers!—specific grip positions in a way they rarely, if ever, get worked in normal climbing activities (i.e. in doing a climb you are typically grabbing holds of varying shape and size).
 For intermediate and advanced climbers, there is simply no better way to train grip strength.